capslocky/git-rebase-via-merge/README.md

 # git-rebase-via-merge

-**Get a linear history with `rebase`, but resolve conflicts with the minimum effort like in `merge`.**
+**Get a linear history with `rebase`, but resolve all conflicts with the minimum effort like in `merge`.**

-This is a small, interactive Bash script for a very specific Git pain: rebasing a long feature branch can force you to resolve **many conflicts across many commits**, one by one.
-Sometimes this is *larger conflict scope* than it would be in a merge.
+This is a small, interactive Bash script for a classic Git pain: rebasing a long feature branch can force you to resolve **conflicts across many commits**, one by one.
+Sometimes total conflict scope is even *larger* than it would be in a merge.

-This workflow offers a combined approach: you resolve all conflicts **immediately and only once**, and then let the rebase run **automatically and mechanically**.
+This workflow offers a combined approach: you discover the complete conflict scope **immediately**, resolve all conflicts **only once**, and then let the rebase run **mechanically** while completely **avoiding** `git rebase --continue` stops.
 You still get a linear history, but with the conflict resolution style of a merge.

 ## Visual example
-Here we need to rebase `feature` branch on `develop`.
+Here we need to rebase `feature` branch on `develop` and there are many conflicting changes.
+It's a demo repo you can find below.

 ![before](https://raw.githubusercontent.com/capslocky/assets/main/git-rebase-via-merge/before.png)

-The script moves the branch in the same way as a rebase.
-This is the demo repo you can find below.
+The script did a rebase after collapsing all conflicts in one-time manual resolution step.

 ![result](https://raw.githubusercontent.com/capslocky/assets/main/git-rebase-via-merge/result.png)